harshith6322/harshith6322/README.md

-# 💫 About Me: hi! i am Harshith Reddy
+# 💫 About Me:
+<h3> Hi!
+I’m Harshith Reddy, a passionate developer who thrives on building dynamic web applications using modern technologies.
+I have experience in <b>MERN stack</b> (MongoDB, Express.js, React.js, Node.js) and <b>DevOps practices</b>, making me well-versed in both development and deployment pipelines.
+Currently, I’m working on enhancing my skills with React.js and Next.js while diving deeper into DevOps tools and methodologies.
+I’m always open to collaborating on open-source projects and growing through community contributions.</h3>

-🔭 I’m currently working on : React.js && Next.js<br>👯 I’m looking to collaborate on : open source project<br>🤝  I’m currently learning : MEARN-STACK && DEVOPS<br>💬 Ask me about : FRONT-END DEVELOPMENT <br>⚡ Fun fact  : life is like CRUD operations, where we constantly Create new experiences, Read our environment, Update our perspectives, and Delete negativity to move forward!
+⚡ Fun Fact: Life is like CRUD operations — we constantly Create new experiences, Read our environment, Update our perspectives, and Delete negativity to move forward!

 ## 🌐 Socials: